Possible tornadoes caused significant damage and some injuries across southern and central Virginia Sunday evening.

 Danville and Pittsylvania County were the first Virginia locations to see damage from Sunday's severe weather.
 Danville's city manager declared a local emergency after the storms caused significant damage in the Riverside Drive area and knocked out power to an estimated 3,000 to 4,000 homes.
 A social media update from the city Sunday night said outages may last into Tuesday.

-Many schools in the Lynchburg area are closed Monday.
-The American Red Cross opened a shelter at Monelison Middle School in Madison Heights.
-It closed Monday afternoon.
-Thomas Road Baptist Church in Lynchburg also opened as a shelter, according to tweets from the Red Cross and the church's pastor.
+Many schools in the Lynchburg area will be closed Monday.
+The American Red Cross has opened a shelter at Monelison Middle School, 257 Trojan Road in Madison Heights.
+Thomas Road Baptist Church in Lynchburg has also opened as a shelter, according to tweets from the Red Cross and the church's pastor.

 Jeff Stern, state coordinator for the Virginia Department of Emergency Management, tweeted that State Police, Department of Forestry and VDEM resources were working to assist with damage in Craig County, Lynchburg, Danville and other locations.